tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter03_FourierFeatures/Chapter03_FourierFeatures.md

 ## 2. Background

-In recent years, **coordinate-based multilayer perceptrons (MLPs)** have emerged as a powerful representation for continuous signals in computer vision and graphics.
+In recent years, coordinate-based multilayer perceptrons (MLPs) have emerged as a powerful representation for continuous signals in computer vision and graphics.
 These MLPs take spatial coordinates (e.g., 2D $(x, y)$ or 3D $(x, y, z)$) as inputs and output corresponding signal values, such as color, density, or occupancy.
 This method offers compactness and is well-suited for gradient-based learning, leading to impressive applications like NeRF (Mildenhall et al., 2020) and Occupancy Networks (Mescheder et al., 2019).
 ![image.png](Chapter03_FourierFeatures_files/image.png)
-However, a key limitation of standard MLPs is their **spectral bias**: they favor learning low-frequency functions and struggle to capture high-frequency details, a challenge described in several studies such as Rahaman et al. (2019) and Basri et al. (2020).
+However, a key limitation of standard MLPs is their spectral bias: they favor learning low-frequency functions and struggle to capture high-frequency details, a challenge described in several studies such as Rahaman et al. (2019) and Basri et al. (2020).

-To address this, the authors introduce **Fourier feature mappings**, inspired by **random Fourier features** from kernel theory (Rahimi & Recht, 2007).
-By transforming the input coordinates via sinusoidal functions before passing them to the MLP, they effectively modify the network's **Neural Tangent Kernel (NTK)** to become stationary and tunable, allowing the network to learn high-frequency components more efficiently.
+To address this, the authors introduce Fourier feature mappings, inspired by random Fourier features from kernel theory (Rahimi & Recht, 2007).
+By transforming the input coordinates via sinusoidal functions before passing them to the MLP, they effectively modify the network's Neural Tangent Kernel (NTK) to become stationary and tunable, allowing the network to learn high-frequency components more efficiently.

 About NKT: https://www.inference.vc/neural-tangent-kernels-some-intuition-for-kernel-gradient-descent/
-When the width of a neural network tends to infinity, its training dynamics converge to those of a **kernel regression** model—specifically, one defined by the NTK.
+When the width of a neural network tends to infinity, its training dynamics converge to those of a kernel regression model—specifically, one defined by the NTK.
 In this limit, the network behaves like a fixed linear model, and its entire training process can be understood analytically.
 Imagine you slightly change the network’s output at one input—how does that affect the output at another input?
 NTK quantifies this interaction.
 Mathematically, it’s the inner product of the gradients of the network’s output with respect to its parameters, taken at two different inputs.

-## 3. The Core Idea
+## 3. Method Overview

 This paper builds on the theory of the Neural Tangent Kernel (NTK) by projecting input coordinates into a high-dimensional space, making the network more sensitive to high-frequency details.
-The projected features must still preserve the original structure of the input, which is where **kernel approximation** comes into play.
+The projected features must still preserve the original structure of the input, which is where kernel approximation comes into play.

 The projection is defined as: